Staff, Location & Board of Directors

 Before joining Connection of Friends, Jamie worked as a Behavior Health Specialist at Timberline Knolls Residential Treatment Center facilitating group therapies and serving as an activities coordinator.
 Previously, Jamie worked with Southwest Special Recreational Association as an aide and aquatic instructor at the Oak Lawn Park District.
 Jamie graduated from North Central College with a Bachelor of Arts in Psychology and a minor in Health.

-Alexis Zola, Senior Program Assistant
+Alexis Zola, Program Leader

 A recent graduate of Northern Illinois University, Alexis received her Bachelor of Science in Health Sciences with an emphasis on Rehabilitation Services.
 Previous work experience includes Life Skills Instructor at Little City Foundation and Paraprofessional at New Lenox School District 122.
 Alexis also served as an Intern at Kishwaukee Special Recreation Association and was actively involved in Best Buddies during college.

 Sue Bosse, Program Assistant